 Is JD Vance running for president in 2028?

 JD Vance, the sitting Vice President of the United States, is the clear Republican frontrunner for 2028.
-He has not formally declared but leads every major GOP primary poll and prediction market, and made an early visit to Iowa in 2026.
+He leads all thirteen mid-2026 GOP primary polls, ranging from 29 to 47 percent -- more support than any other Republican candidate.
+He has not formally declared but made an early trip to Iowa in 2026 and was named by President Trump as one of his most likely successors.
 He is constitutionally eligible.

 JD Vance, the 50th Vice President of the United States, is the presumed 2028 Republican frontrunner.
-He is at or near the top of every major GOP primary poll in mid-2026 and the leading Republican name in prediction markets.
-In 2026 he made a trip to Iowa - the state that typically hosts the first Republican presidential contest - a move widely read as early 2028 positioning.
+He leads all thirteen mid-2026 GOP primary polls -- the widest polling footprint of any candidate in either party's 2028 field -- with results ranging from 29 to 47 percent.
+In 2026 he made a trip to Iowa -- the state that typically hosts the first Republican presidential contest -- a move widely read as early 2028 positioning.
+In May 2026, President Trump named Vance alongside Secretary of State Marco Rubio as one of his two most likely 2028 successors, per Time magazine.

 Vance is constitutionally eligible.
 He is a natural-born U.S. citizen, is 41 years old as of mid-2026 (well above the constitutional minimum of 35), and has been a U.S. resident his entire life.
 As Vice President, he has served less than two years in the executive branch; the 22nd Amendment limits presidential terms, not vice-presidential terms, so there is no legal bar to him seeking the presidency in 2028.